johnalison/obsidian-notes/Journal/27 September 2024 Friday.md

 - Running on synthetic datasets 00-08-00
 - Running Reclusterings on **cmslpc304**
 - [ ] Split compare_datasets by year
-- [ ] why is the selJet pt biased ?
+- [x] why is the selJet pt biased ?
+	- bRegCorr not applied to tagged or selJets (only cands)
+	- Updated

 # Progress Report